yamltube/yamltube/README.md

 Go to https://yamltube.com to create your GitHub repo.
 It'll create and configure a repo automatically for you.

-Setting up the repo can is done entirely in your browser.
+Set up the repo entirely in your browser.

 ### Who is this for?
 Why does this exist?